enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/designpatterns/javascript-design-pattern-memento.md

 ## Originator

-- is an object that going to do some action
+- An object that going to do some action
-- hold a reference to the [memento](#memento) object represent current state
+- Holding a reference to the [memento](#memento) object represent current state

 > for minimal memento pattern structure, Originator only nedd to have one field reference to [memento](#memento) object